China–United States relations: Korean War

 On 30 September 1950, the UN offensive under the direction of the US crossed the 38th parallel into North Korea.
 Kim Il-Sung held an emergency meeting with Chinese officials, appealing for their urgent entry into the conflict.
 The UN authorized the reunification of Korea, meaning that the entire peninsula could fall into US control.
 On 19 October 1950, Chinese forces crossed into North Korea.

 In response to the PRC's entry into the conflict, the US froze all Chinese assets in America and banned American citizens from traveling to the PRC.
 The PRC seized all American assets and properties and began efforts to remove American cultural influence from China, including by nationalizing cultural institutions affiliated with the US.

 In late October 1950, China began its intervention with the Battle of Onjong.
 During the Battle of the Ch'ongch'on River, the People's Volunteer Army outflanked the UN forces, leading to the defeat of the US Eighth Army.
 A ceasefire presented by the UN to the PRC shortly after Ch'ongch'on River, on 11 December it was rejected by the Chinese, who were now convinced of their ability to defeat the UN forces, and wanted to demonstrate China's military power by driving them out of Korea altogether.
 The Chinese achieved further victory at the Third Battle of Seoul and the Battle of Hoengsong, but UN forces recovered, pushing the front back to lands around the 38th parallel by July.
 A stalemate followed.
-Even though the U.S. Air Force would spend the entire war with total air supremacy, the strategic impasse ultimately lasted until the Korean Armistice Agreement that ended the fighting was signed on 27 July 1953.
-Since then, a divided Korea has continued to feature in U.S.-China relations, with large American forces still stationed in the South.
+Even though the US Air Force would spend the entire war with total air supremacy, the strategic impasse ultimately lasted until the Korean Armistice Agreement that ended the fighting was signed on 27 July 1953.
+Since then, a divided Korea has continued to feature in US–China relations, with large American forces still stationed in the South.

 In 1952, in the midst of the Korean War, the American army surveyed Chinese prisoners of war (POWs) asking them why they believed the PRC was involved in the conflict.
 Of 238 respondents, 60% agreed it was for the defense of China against the US, while only 17% said it was to defend North Korea.